 How frequently will the externship site communicate with the university during the externship?

 Communication or other support do expected or required from the university during the externship:

 A designated externship coordinator from the university's program must contact our site at time of agreement, as well as maintain regular contact throughout externship year.

 Letters of Recommendation Transcript Letter of request/intent Other Curriculum vitae and 3 confidential letters of recommendation required.
 Transcripts required from undergraduate and graduate program.
 Unofficial transcripts are accepted, but must be copies or electronic versions of the official transcripts.
 Letters of recommendation will NOT be accepted after the application deadline of October 1st, 2018.

 Steps for the student/university to follow in the application process:

-Please submit application by September 28th to include: letter of intent, curriculum vitae, unoffical undergraduate and graduate transcripts, and 3 confidential letters of recommendation.
-You may submit by email to email@example.com, or by mail:Mercy Hospital St. LouisDepartment of Audiology615 South New Ballas Rd.St.
+Please submit application by October 1st to include: letter of intent, curriculum vitae, unoffical undergraduate and graduate transcripts, and 3 confidential letters of recommendation.
+You may submit by email to firstname.lastname@example.org, or by mail:Mercy Hospital St. LouisDepartment of Audiology 615 South New Ballas Rd.St.
 Louis MO 63141.
-Phone interviews are generally scheduled October.
-Contracts will be worked out after student is accepted.
+Phone interviews are generally scheduled October and offers are typically made October-November.
+Contracts will be reviewed by legal departments of both parties after student is accepted.
 We do not perform onsite interviews prior to making an offer, therefore if the student requires an onsite visit prior to accepting a potential offer, it is recommended a visit be scheduled prior to submitting an application.